- BACK TO LISTING -

 Laura SteinAssistant Professor, Biology Sutton Hall 301 Phone: 405-325-4821 laura dot stein at ou dot edu https://laurastein.weebly.com/ Ph.D., Ecology, Ethology, and Evolution - University of Illinois, Urbana-Champaign, 2015

 My research seeks to understand the causes and consequences of behavioral plasticity, how behavior influences evolutionary patterns, and how experience, in particular between parents and offspring, shapes development.
-I use an integrated approach incorporating behavioral observation, neuroendocrine approaches, and genomic tools to answer broad questions from both proximate and ultimate perspectives.
-I use two excellent models of plasticity and evolution, the Trinidadian guppy (Poecilia reticulata) and the threespine stickleback (Gasterosteus aculeatus), to investigate outstanding questions in this field.
+Our lab uses an integrated approach incorporating behavioral observation, neuroendocrine approaches, and genomic tools to answer broad questions from both proximate and ultimate perspectives.
+We use two excellent models of plasticity and evolution, the Trinidadian guppy (Poecilia reticulata) and the threespine stickleback (Gasterosteus aculeatus), to investigate outstanding questions in this field.

 Stein, L. R. and Bell, A.M.
 (2019) The role of variation and plasticity in parental care during the adaptive radiation of threespine sticklebacks.
 Evolution 73: 1037-1044.

 Bukhari, S. A., Saul, M. C., James, N., Bensky, M., Stein, L. R., Trapp, R., Stubbs, L., and Bell, A. M. (2019) Neurogenomic insights into paternal care and its relation to territorial aggression.
 Nature Communications 10: 1-11.

 Stein, L. R., Bukhari, S. A., and Bell, A. M. (2018) Personal and transgenerational cues are redundant at the phenotypic and molecular level.
 Nature Ecology and Evolution 2: 1306-1311.